carbon-design-system/sveld/README.md

 };
 ```

-When building the library with Rollup, TypeScript definitions will be written to the `types` folder by default.
+When building the library, TypeScript definitions are emitted to the `types` folder by default.

-Use the `typesOptions.outDir` option to customize the output folder.
+Customize the output folder using the `typesOptions.outDir` option.

-For example, specify the following for the output to be emitted to the `dist` folder:
+The following example emits the output to the `dist` folder:

 ```diff
 sveld({